 This can manifest itself in, for example, a lack of concrete deadlines followed up by unclear directions or a tendency to blame workers for not understanding tasks that weren’t properly communicated.
 Another way this trait surfaces is in a tendency to let people “figure things out for themselves.”
 In the right company this can be deeply empowering, but without the right support structures workers can be punished for not taking the “right” kind of initiative, thus disincentivizing innovation or risk-taking.

 What to do: ask the company or team for examples of concrete goals, milestones, or expectations they’ve set for recent projects.
 If they are not able to give them to you off-hand, take this as a red flag.

 Emotional intelligence, as a paradigm, has never been more discussed in the industry than today, but that doesn’t necessarily mean that companies or teams are necessarily taking it to heart.

 Not that this is due to a lack of trying – even well-intentioned workplaces find it difficult to turn around their company’s culture in as short a time as might be liked.
 But that doesn’t mean that workers need to accept when emotional immaturity expresses itself in toxic ways.
 Here are some common examples:

-What to do: Ask your interviewers about concrete ways they try to develop emotional intelligence in the workplace.
-If they brush the question off or start with statements like “we’d like to do XYZ, but…”, do yourself a favor and take the hint.
+- What to do: Ask your interviewers about concrete ways they try to develop emotional intelligence in the workplace.
+If they brush the question off or start with statements like “we’d like to do XYZ, but…”, do yourself a favour and take the hint.